How to Trade

 - Customs Unions – These are essentially a free trade area with the added “bonus” of a pre-agreed-upon common external tariff.
-Examples: Central American Common Market, Switzerland-Liechtenstein.
+Examples: Central American Common A location or entity where people and entities can negotiate and trade assets of value., Switzerland-Liechtenstein.

 - Common Markets – Considered to be a more advanced type of free trade area, it sheds further impediments to the free-flow of goods and certain facets of production, including labour, etc. but maintains regulations for other forms of trade.
 The Eurasian Economic Space, ASEAN Economic Community, are such markets.

 - Economic Union – This type of bloc is the result of a common market being combined with a customs union.
 Countries share similar policies on regulation, movement of services & goods, but with certain restrictions being left in place.
 Examples: Gulf Cooperation Council, CARICOM.

 - A financial medium for the exchange of value.
 In economics, it is the monetary system employed by a ...
 Union (or monetary union) – For the most part, such an agreement is reached between two (or more) countries as a logical progression of trade relations, but it is not a necessity.
 With such an agreement, member states adopt the same currency to ease trade further, and sometimes even adopt a common The tool by which central banks control the flow and availability of money through interest rates, r... and authority; for example, the Eurozone.